dotoroart/cards/README.md

 ### *Limb ![Bone](assets/images/Icon_Bone.png)*

-- Each Creature can only use one Limb card per Breed in an Encounter.
+- Each Creature can use one Limb card per Breed in an Encounter.

 ### *Organ ![Bone](assets/images/Icon_Bone.png)*

-- Each Creature can only use one Organ card per Breed in an Encounter.
+- Each Creature can use one Organ card per Breed in an Encounter.

 ---